itdesign-at/golib/README.md

-    git tag -a keyvalue/v1.0.2 -m "Release 1.0.2" git tag -a macro/v1.0.0 -m "Release 1.0.0" git tag -a structuredLogging/v1.0.3 -m "Release 1.0.3" git push --tags
+    git tag -a keyvalue/v1.0.2 -m "Release 1.0.2" git tag -a macro/v1.0.0 -m "Release 1.0.0" git tag -a structuredLogging/v1.0.3 -m "Release 1.0.3"

+after you create a new tag for a specific package you also have to create a new tag for the whole library

+    git tag -a v1.0.2 -m "Release 1.0.2"

+    git push --tags

 See [go module documentation](https://go.dev/doc/modules/managing-source) for more information.